Pressure-Induced Unconventional Superconducting Phase in the Topological Insulator Bi2Se3

-An anomalously large upper critical field that exceeds orbital and Pauli limits and a surprising insensitivity of \Tc to pressure point to a very unique and unconventional superconducting state in \BiSe.
-The possibility of this state being topological in nature is an enticing consideration, but requires several as-yet unknown criterial to be satisfied.
+The anomalously large upper critical field that exceeds orbital and Pauli limits and the surprising insensitivity of \Tc{} to pressure point to a unique and unconventional superconducting state in \BiSe.
+The possibility of this state being topological in nature is an enticing consideration, but requires several as yet unknown criterial to be satisfied.
 For instance, if band inversion symmetry is present, as well as a Fermi surface that is centered at time-reversal-invariant momenta such that a Dirac-type Hamiltonian describes the band structure, topological superconductivity is indeed probable given a fully gapped pairing symmetry that is odd under spatial inversion \cite{Hsieh107005}.
-Determination of both crystallographic and electronic structures in the high-pressure phase \cite{JasonXRD} are required to understand the implications for the pairing state and its relation to the ambient pressure topological insulator state.
+Determination of both crystallographic and electronic structures in the high-pressure phase \cite{SOM} are required to understand the implications for the pairing state and its relation to the ambient pressure topological insulator state.
+Finally, recent evidence of $s$-wave superconductivity in \CuBiSe \cite{Levy} must be considered in this context.

-In conclusion, the metallization of \BiSe at high pressures stabilizes a superconducting ground state above 11 GPa that appears to be optimized after a second structural phase transition above 28 GPa.
+In conclusion, the metallization of \BiSe{} at high pressures stabilizes a superconducting ground state above 11 GPa that appears to be optimized after a second structural phase transition above 28 GPa.
 The resulting phase diagram exhibits many similarities to those of other pressure-induced superconducting systems with strong spin-orbit coupling, including the role of structural transitions and the presence of an upper critical field that greatly exceeds the universal predictions for orbital and Pauli pair-breaking.
-In contrast to other materials, the persistence of a constant transition temperature over 20 GPa of applied pressure in \BiSe presents a challenge to explanations involving phonon-mediated pairing, suggesting an unconventional superconducting state.
+The anomalously large critical fields and the pressure-invariant \Tc{} are incompatible with the expectations of archetypal, phonon-mediated, {\it{s}}-wave superconductors, suggesting the distinct possibility of an unconventional superconducting state in \BiSe.